 Each USA Cycling Regional Road Camp includes five days of activities, including field testing and other selection activities.
 The top-performers in the camps nationwide will be considered for an invitation to attend an annual USA Cycling National Talent Identification Camp.

-Riders who finish in the top five in at least one Road Development Race Series event in one of the categories listed below are automatically qualified to attend a USA Cycling Regional Talent ID Camp.
+Riders age 14 to 20 who finish in the top five in at least one Road Development Race Series event are automatically qualified to attend a USA Cycling Regional Talent ID Camp.

 Juniors Classes and Categories

 An official RDRS event should provide the following racing opportunities and separate scoring for the following age groups (racing ages used).
 If it is not feasible for an event to have all of the following, the emphasis should be placed on the categories that receive talent ID camp invitations*:

 |19-22 (Cat 1/2/3 Espoir)||19-22 (Cat 1/2/3 Espoir)|

 *Juniors: Automatic regional talent ID camp invitations are based on competitive race results from the following: At least one top 5 finish from RDRS or other similar caliber road events, or one or more top 5 finishes from the Mountain Bike Development Race Series, American Mountain Bike Challenge (AMBC) or other similar MTB events, both in the 15-18 age groups, or by permission based on race resume from the previous 12 months of racing prior to any camp.
 14-year-old racing age athletes are eligible for regional talent ID camps provided they have qualified racing in the 15-18 age group categories.

 If a junior athlete raced in any 2014 RDRS or regional mountain bike event (AMBC or any other large event) after June 1, 2014, and placed top five in 15-16 or 17-18 categories, that athlete is automatically qualified to attend any regional talent ID camp in 2015.